-Check the following in particular before the cold season:
+Check the following in particular before a cold season:

 - The engine coolant must contain 50% glycol.
 This mixture protects the engine against frost down to approx. -35°C (-31°F).
 To avoid health risks, different types of glycol must not be mixed.